TWBug/GoldCardHenge/content/news/covid-19-announcement.en.md

 All R.O.C.
 (Taiwan) overseas missions are halting the processing of all visa applications during the nationwide Level 3 epidemic alert (including the Passport Inspection Stage of the Gold Card).
 Entry has also been suspended for persons holding a valid Visitor Visa or Resident Visa.
 Foreign nationals requiring entry to Taiwan for emergencies or on humanitarian grounds, such as attending a funeral or visiting a critically ill family member, must receive special permission from the CECC before applying for a special entry permit visa from an R.O.C.
 (Taiwan) mission.

+**If you have just applied or your application is currently under review, your application will continue to proceed until it gets to the Passport Inspection Stage.
+If you have applied for the Gold Card while on an ARC, you will not be affected by this change.**

 The announcement of Bureau of Consular Affairs please refer to: <https://www.boca.gov.tw/cp-220-5081-c06dc-2.html>

 5/31